NSW TrainLink rolling stock

 The NSW TrainLink fleet of trains serves the areas outside Sydney, Australia, mainly regional and interstate lines.
-The NSW TrainLink fleet consists of diesel traction, with the oldest of the fleet being the XPTs and the youngest being the R sets.
+The NSW TrainLink fleet consists of diesel traction, with the oldest of the fleet being the XPTs and the newest being the forthcoming R sets.
 The operations previously included interurban and outer suburban services in its fleet until July 2024, with the services now operated by Sydney Trains rolling stock.

-Regional and Interstate fleet
+Fleet

-All of the regional and interstate fleet are diesel powered and are single deck trains.
+All of the regional and interstate fleet is diesel powered and are single deck trains.